snpsuen/Kafka_Mosquitto_MongoDB_Dockers/README.md

 <p> Summary of key change logs:

 <pre>
-(1)  All docker images pulled are of the latest version as of 12 April <br>
-confluentinc/cp-kafka-connect   latest              636808fa6198        6 days ago          1.45GB
-confluentinc/cp-kafka           latest              5c24320a9696        6 days ago          783MB
+(1)  All docker images pulled are of the latest version as of 12 April. confluentinc/cp-kafka-connect   latest              636808fa6198        6 days ago          1.45GB confluentinc/cp-kafka           latest              5c24320a9696        6 days ago          783MB
 eclipse-mosquitto               latest              58900513926f        6 days ago          11.8MB